strawbees/learning-cms/README.md

 # change to deploy
 su - deploy
 ```
-Since the deploy user will need to be able to restart the server, we need to
+Since the deploy user will need to be able to restart the server as well as
-add it to the "sudoers", so it can it can user `sudo` to run the restart
+change some file permissions and ownerships, we need to add it to
-script.
+`/etc/sudoers`.

 To do that, you first open the sudoers file:
 ```shell